-Our uses of cash for operating activities for the periods ended September 30, 2024, and 2023 consisted of Phase 1 and Phase 1b/2a clinical trial costs, salaries and wages for our employees, amounts paid in connection with preclinical and clinical studies, drug manufacturing costs, and professional fees.
+Our uses of cash for operating activities for the year ended December 31, 2024, and 2023 consisted of Phase 1 and Phase 1b/2a clinical trial costs, salaries and wages for our employees, fees paid in connection with preclinical and clinical studies, drug manufacturing costs, and professional fees.

-Cash from investing activities:
+Cash used in investing activities:

-Cash generated from investing activities in the nine months ended September 30, 2024 relate to the sub sublease of our of our office space.
-Cash expended for investing activities in the nine months ended September 30, 2023, pertained to the acquisition of computer equipment, partially offset by funds returned for office furniture not delivered.
+Cash generated from investing activities in the year ended December 31, 2024, relate to the sub sublease of our office space.
+Cash expended for investing activities in the year ended December 31, 2023, primarily pertained to the acquisition of computer equipment, and an acquisition milestone payment on our intangible asset.